SebaTheProgrammer/Trajectory/README.md

 Implemented:
 <img width="517" alt="Screenshot 2024-01-06 164952" src="https://github.com/SebaTheProgrammer/Trajectory/assets/119673781/e0913bd7-c83b-4ea1-9dbf-fa059b791d2b">

 But this is just for a normal calculation, without any bounces.
+So how do we do that?

 # Calculation with/in Unity
 While researching about how I would implement those calculations in Unity, I've read that Unity has already inbuild functions to do this.
 How nice!
 But that was too simple...